ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 Bot Reply: Task 1 successfully removed!

-Now to check if the task has been removed, type "*show todo*"
+Now to check if the task has been removed, type "*show todo*" to see the reflected changes.

-Bot Reply: 1.
-Review Pull Request #41

 ### Use-Case 2 : Github Issues